 David and Goliath

-Start off by playing a quick put-the-story-facts-in-order game.
-Then review the story by playing a game involving throwing a sock sling at a giant painted Goliath and answering questions about the Bible story.
+The children will start off by playing a quick put-the-story-facts-in-order game.
+Then, review the story by playing a game involving throwing a sock sling at a giant painted Goliath and answering questions about the Bible story.

 Scripture Reference & Key Bible Verse & Objectives:

-Refer to first post in this lesson set.
+Refer to the first post in this lesson set.

-- For 2nd grade and up: the Book: David and Goliath by Katherine Sully
+- For 3rd grade and up, the book: David and Goliath by Katherine Sully.
+Pictured at right.

 - Giant “Goliath” banner (painted onto a ceiling height piece of fabric)